 Degeneration Phase 4

 Degeneration If subluxations remain uncorrected, a patient will slowly degenerate until the spinal bones fuse.
 At this stage, a person’s quality of life and their longevity may be severely limited.
-There are serious structural and neurological consequences at this stage of degeneration which may warrant a referral to a surgeon.
+There may beserious structural and neurological consequences at this stage of degeneration which may warrant a referral to a surgeon.